kubernetes-sigs/gateway-api/site-src/concepts/choosing-route-types.md

     - name: api-backend
       port: 8080
 ```

 ### GRPCRoute (Standard)

-Use this when your application uses gRPC and requires routing at the gRPC service or method level.
+Use `GRPCRoute` for workloads using gRPC.
+It routes based on:

+- gRPC service names
+- gRPC method names

-This Route type requires HTTP/2 support on the Gateway.
+This Route type requires **HTTP/2** support on the Gateway.

-Example:
+**Example:**

 ```yaml
 kind: GRPCRoute